eXascaleInfolab/xmeasures/README.md

 Evaluating measures are:
-  - OI  - Omega Index (a fuzzy version of the Adjusted Rand Index, identical to the Fuzzy Rand Index).
+  - OI  - Omega Index (a fuzzy version of the Adjusted Rand Index, identical to the Fuzzy Rand Index), which yields the same value as Adjusted Rand Index when applied to the non-overlapping clusterings.
   - F1  - various [mean] F1 measures of the Greatest (Max) Match including the Average F1-Score (suggested by J. Leskovec) with optional weighting.
 NOTE: There are 3 matching policies available for each kind of F1.
 The most representative evaluation is performed by the F1p with combined matching policy (considers both micro and macro weighting).
   - NMI  - Normalized Mutual Information, normalized by either max or also sqrt, avg and min information content denominators.
 ATTENTION: This is a standard NMI, which should be used ONLY for the HARD